Jack Sullivan (baseball)

-John Eugene "Jack" Sullivan (February 16, 1873 – June 5, 1924), was an American baseball catcher.
+John Eugene Sullivan (February 16, 1873 – June 5, 1924), was an American baseball catcher.
 He played professional baseball from 1900 to 1910, including two seasons in Major League Baseball for the Detroit Tigers in 1905 and the Pittsburgh Pirates in 1908.
 He collected 59 putouts and 24 assists, and committed 3 errors, in 13 games as a major league catcher.
 He batted and threw right-handed.

 Early years

 Sullivan in Chicago in 1873.
 He began playing baseball on the Chicago sandlots.

 Professional baseball

 Minor leagues

 Sullivan began playing professional baseball in 1899 with a club in St. Thomas, Ontario.
 In 1900, he played for the Kansas City Blues of the American League (one year before the league was recognized as a major league).
 He played catcher and first base for the Blues, compiling a .227 batting average in seven games.

 He joined the Denver Grizzlies of the Western League in the middle of the 1900 season and remained with the club through the 1901 season.
 He appeared in 58 games for the Grizzlies in 1900 and compiled a .329 batting average with five triples and six stolen bases.
 He spent the 1902 season with the Helena Senators of the Pacific Northwest League.